marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 }
 ```
 **Listing**: checking the result type and result view name

+But be careful not to test more than you should per test.
+Here, always apply the KISS Principle:
+(Keep It Simple, Stupid).
+That is, don't

 #### Basket Component Without Items Should Display Empty View